 In order to answer that question, we need to turn to some data.
 In partnership with SCIP, Klue conducted a survey to both competitive intelligence professionals and business stakeholders that consume competitive intel.

-We asked stakeholders if they feel supported by their current CI function, why or why not, and what benefits they expect CI to bring to their company.
+We asked stakeholders if they feel supported by their current competitive program, why or why not, and what benefits they expect competitive intelligence to bring to their company.
 Here’s what we learned.

 The results from our upcoming ‘2021 Competitive Enablement Report’ show that less than 21% of stakeholders actually say that they currently feel sufficiently supported by the CI function.
 That’s not a great sign for the effectiveness of many competitive intelligence programs.
 The rest, nearly four out of five stakeholders, say that their team or department are doing their own competitive intelligence independently.